danbev/learning-quantum-computing/README.md

 Holding a pen to represent `z` helps me a little, and holding it straight up represent θ = 0.
 Now can only move to the right down to π (180 degrees).
-By moving it we can stop at different points, and then the Φ angle can be updated to make the top of the pen point to any location on the sphere at that "hight".
+By moving it we can stop at different points, and then the Φ angle can be updated to make the top of the pen point to any location on the sphere at that "height".

 θ has to be a value between 0 and π (0 <= θ <= π).
 So it is cannot be greater than π (180 degrees).

 Φ has to be a value between 0 and 2π (0 <= 0 <= 2π).
 So it cannot be greather than
 2π (360 degrees).